-Stem cell differentiation and the microenvironment
+Stem Cell Differentiation and the Microenvironment

-Today, students will learn about stem cell differentiation (also known as specialization) into lineages, creating multiple cell types that together contribute to the development, function, and maintenance of organs and body systems.
+Students will learn about stem cell differentiation (also known as specialization) into lineages, creating multiple cell types that together contribute to the development, function, and maintenance of organs and body systems.
 A stem cell’s microenvironment contributes to its differentiation path.
 Depending on your students’ capabilities, choose appropriate components of the microenvironment—soluble factors, cell-cell interactions, extracellular matrix proteins, and physical forces—to focus on in class and let that guide the choice of homework readings.
 This lesson addresses the Next Generation Science Standards (NGSS) Performance Expectation HS-LS1-4.
 View the standards that apply to this unit.

 As a class, students view animations to learn about how the microenvironment contributes to the differentiation of adult stem cells.
 The class can construct a simplified blood cell lineage “tree” and then individually research disorders caused by abnormal blood cells.
 The original pool of blood stem cells and the entire blood lineage is maintained by a specialized type of mitosis called asymmetric cell division.
 Students will learn to distinguish stem cells from progenitor cells and that the microenvironment controls cell behavior.